Why Consider Annuities?

 You would be taxed as ordinary income on any distribution of earnings.

-If you are worried about RMD’s, (Required Minimum Distributions) the IRS maintains some documentation on what you should expect.
+If you are worried about RMDs, (Required Minimum Distributions) the IRS maintains some documentation on what you should expect.

 Once you choose to annuitize an Immediate Annuity you are unable to withdraw or terminate the contract. (once you begin receiving income.)

-Fixed Annuities offer steady, insurer guaranteed growth.
+- Fixed Annuities offer steady, insurer-guaranteed growth.

-But fixed Annuities also offer tax deferral to help your money grow faster and a lifetime income option to keep your retirement secure.
+- Fixed Annuities also offer tax deferral to help your money grow faster and a lifetime income option to keep your retirement secure.

 In the first year, your annuity will get off to a faster start with an additional interest rate credit where applicable.